Shiver Vacation: These are the coldest cities in the world

 In the Russian city of Yakutsk, children are not allowed to go to school and people do not want to go out on the streets.
 The reason is the Siberian cold.
 In some regions of Siberia it is currently colder than it has been in decades.

-Those who prefer to go indoors can learn about archeology and ethnography at the Ethnographic Museum of the Northern Peoples, see the Mammoth Museum, or stroll through the glittering halls of the Museum of the Eternal Ice in the Chochur Muran glacier.
+Those who prefer to go indoors can learn regarding archeology and ethnography at the Ethnographic Museum of the Northern Peoples, see the Mammoth Museum, or stroll through the glittering halls of the Museum of the Eternal Ice in the Chochur Muran glacier.
 One of the highlights is the “Treasury of Yakutia” with a collection of precious stones that Yakutsk is famous for.

 Russia: A participant in the world's coldest race passes the village of Oymyakon in Yakutia